abenkoula71/indian-food-react/README.md

 Runs the app in the development mode
 Open [http://localhost:3000](http://localhost:3000) toview it i thebrowse The page will reload if you make e
-You will also see any lint errors in te
+You will also see any lint errors in t
 Launches the test runner in the intractive watch mo See the section about [running tests](https://facebook.
 It correctly bundles React in produconode and optimize bld frthebestperforanc